There is an exercise that I do every day that helps my back.

 #5 – Bringing In Tubing

-Lastly, you can bring in Tubing.
+Lastly, you can bring in Tubing to progress the exercise.
 Wrap one end around your ankle and the other end around your hand.
-Move into the four point position, tighten your abdominal area, hold your pelvis area and keep everything in good alignment.
+Move into the four-point position, tighten your abdominal area, hold your pelvis area in place and keep everything in good alignment.
 Reach with one arm and the opposite leg while fighting the resistance of the tubing.
+Return back slowly and repeat on the other side.

 Bringing In Tubing